CesarBertinetti/centrarchid-visual-ecology/README.md

 - Visual_Genes.csv; contains the normalized TMMS counts for visual opsin genes and cyp17c1.
 It also includes the proportional expression of each gene and the predicted sensitivity index (PSI)

 The "Script.Rmd" contains the code to replicate the analysis in R Software.
-Alternatively, a GitHub repository is available at https://github.com/CesarBertinetti/

 The analysis was performed running R version 4.4.1 (2024-06-14) on macOS aarch64-apple-darwin20.
 The following packages were used: